 |Block malware, viruses, and phishing scams||Yes||Yes|

 Although the monthly plan is a bit pricey, the discounts provided for the larger subscription plans are generous.
 The features for the premium plans are identical, so aside from the price, there’s nothing different about them.
-The layout might make you think that only the 3-year plan gets the 45-day money-back guarantee, but if you poke around their website, you’ll find out that all premium plans are covered by this refund policy.
+The layout might make you think that only the 3-year plan gets the 45-day money-back guarantee, but if you poke around their website, you’ll find out that this refund policy covers all premium plans.

-To sum it up, Hotspot Shield is a VPN service that has been developed by a company called AnchorFree, which are based in the U.S.A.
-The U.S.A. is globally known for protecting civil liberties, the freedom of the press and the freedom of speech and, while the state doesn’t actively censor online content, they’ve been known for monitoring ISPs.
+To sum it up, Hotspot Shield is a VPN service that’s now being operated by Pango, which is based in the U.S.A.
+The U.S.A. is globally known for protecting civil liberties, the freedom of the press and the freedom of speech, and while the state doesn’t actively censor online content, they’ve been known for monitoring ISPs.

 That’s not exactly a surprise, considering the fact that they’re not only members of the 5, 9, 14 Eyes Alliances, they’re also a founding member of the initial BRUSA/UKUSA agreement.

-The customer support features a live chat, email support and also a knowledge base for users who prefer taking matters into their own hands instead of conversating with anyone else.
-We gave the chat and email services a try and each time we received prompt, friendly and helpful replies to our inquiries.
+The customer support features a live chat, email support, and also a knowledge base for users who prefer taking matters into their own hands instead of speaking with anyone else.
+We gave the chat and email services a try, and each time we received prompt, friendly, and helpful replies to our inquiries.

 The monthly subscription plan is a bit expensive, but the larger plans come with generous discounts.
 More so, all of the plans come with the same features, so the only thing that you could tell them apart by is their price.

 Do we recommend Hotspot Shield?
 Absolutely yes, if you’re not bothered by the fact that their headquarters is located in a 5, 9, 14 Eyes Alliances country.
-It has speed, it has security, it features a zero-logging policy, it can unlock Netflix and torrenting works like a charm with it.
+It has speed and security, features a zero-logging policy, can unlock Netflix, and torrenting works like a charm with it.

 + Works with TOR and supports torrenting; (5)